 - Dark Fall uses one in two of its games.

 - Polly White brought one during her investigation with Nigel Danvers in the first game.
 You can use it to communicate with Thomas Callum, Betty's lover via a text parser.

 - Another one can be used in Lost Souls to unlock a couple of easter eggs and play some minigames with Amy.

 - The main menu of The 7th Guest is an Ouija board, here titled "The Sphinx".
 The save/load function makes use of the standard layout.

 - Goliath The Soothsayer centers on an Ouija board, with a storyline based on the events surrounding the real band, the Mars Volta.

-- Batman Beyond featured an episode where some of Terry's female classmates tried to contact a dead student through one.
+- Batman Beyond features an episode where some of Terry's female classmates try to contact a dead student through one.
 The board itself was redesigned slightly to fit the show's Twenty Minutes into the Future motif.

 - Camp Lazlo: The episode Soul Mates started with the main Squirrel Scouts trio playing with a Universe Board, which served the same purpose as Ouija but with the belief that the universe itself is communicating with them through it.
 Patsy used it to ask who her soul mate was (Lazlo) and Nina is excited to ask the same question, only to find out it read Chip.
 Denying that with a nervous laugh, Nina asked again and got Skip.
 This further confused the girls and asked which one.
 The planchette moves and reads "Both-of-them-!" before breaking.